-Could NFTs be the future of loyalty programs and how brands recognise and reward true customer loyalty?
+Could Web3 and NFTs be the future of loyalty programs and how brands recognise and reward true customer loyalty?

 People’s interest in blockchain and digital assets has continued to grow.